allan-lee-0724/First-Repo/Java_Notes/Java-intro.md

 Classes in Java are like blueprints: they contain the information needed for your code to work.
 Objects in Java are the implementation of the blueprints.
-It is important to remember that objects do not share the value of their fields with one another: the values are unique to the object when these fields are part of the instance/object scope
+It is important to remember that objects do not share the value of their fields with one another: the values are unique to the object when these fields are part of the instance/object scope.

+## Interfaces
+If Classes are blueprints for objects, Interfaces are more like contract agreements for classes.
+If a class "implements" an interface it is like an agreement has been made that the class will, somehow, implement the features of the interface.
+Interfaces are also unique in that a class can implement multiple interfaces, whereas only a single class can be extended